mahuti/arcadepi/README.md

 ## BEFORE DOING ANYTHING ELSE:

-Change the keyboard configuration otherwise, likely the tilde and other keys will be weird UK layout
+Change the keyboard configuration otherwise, the pound, tilde and other keys will be weird UK layout

     sudo dpkg-reconfigure keyboard-configuration

+or this can be changed via localisation options sudo raspi-config

 ------------------------------------------------------------------
 ## 1. Network Setup